IBM/ibm-block-csi-driver/docs/content/using/using_hostdefinition_labels.md

 ## Specifying I/O group usage

-To specify which I/O group a node should use, add one of the following labels to the node:
+To specify which I/O group(s) a node should use, add any of the following labels to the node:

 - `hostdefiner.block.csi.ibm.com/io-group-0=true`
 - `hostdefiner.block.csi.ibm.com/io-group-1=true`